-Generally referred to as a “tummy tuck“, a Williamson Cosmetic Center abdominoplasty removes excess fat and skin from the abdomen.
+An abdominoplasty, generally referred to as a “tummy tuck“, removes excess fat and skin from the abdomen.
 The procedure also helps to flatten and contour the abdomen and waist.
-Women with stretched abdominal areas due to previous pregnancies can benefit considerably from abdominoplasty, although in most cases it is best to have completed their childbearing.
+Women with stretched abdominal areas due to previous pregnancies can benefit considerably from abdominoplasty, although in most cases it is best to have completed childbearing.
 Older individuals whose skin has lost some of its elasticity can experience a significant improvement in their abdominal area as well.

 Abdominoplasty ranks among the top five most popular cosmetic surgery procedures in the world.
-It is the perfect counterpart to liposuction abdominal contouring in many women who have had children & seek a tight, contoured abdomen.
 It is the only effective cosmetic treatment for loose abdominal skin, stretch marks, and muscles.

-A less-invasive option to a full abdominoplasty is what’s known as a mini-tummy tuck.
-A mini-tummy tuck can improve the appearance of excess fat and loose, stretched out skin in the lower abdominal area.
+A less-invasive option, a mini-tummy tuck, can improve the appearance of excess fat and loose, stretched out skin in the lower abdominal area.
 This surgical procedure is effective for men or women whose conditions are not severe enough for a full abdominoplasty.